bitfocus/companion-module-sony-visca/README.md

 ## Changes

+### v2.7.1

+- Fixed issue that required disabling and re-enabling a new instance when added to companion.

 ### v2.7.0

 - Added selection of and some specific settings for ILME-FR7, ILME-FR7k, SRG-120DH, SRG-201SE, SRG-300SE, and SRG-301SE cameras.